-Staff may legally ask the following questions regarding service animals: (1) Is the dog a service animal required because of a disability? and (2) What work or task has the dog been trained to perform?
+Staff may legally ask the following questions regarding service animals: (1) Is the dog or miniature horse a service animal required because of a disability? and (2) What work or task has the dog been trained to perform?

-Staff are not allowed to request any documentation for the dog, require that the dog demonstrate its task, or inquire about the nature of the person's disability.
+Staff are not allowed to request any documentation for the dog or miniature horse, require that the dog or miniature horse demonstrate its task, or inquire about the nature of the person's disability.